-- (1) A claim for payment may only be paid if the terms of settlement of the claim are approved. - (2) The terms of settlement of a claim for payment may be approved by- - (a) if they provide for payment of a lump sum to the claimant-the Magistrates Court; or - (b) in any other case-the DI fund manager.
+- (1) A claim for payment, other than a claim for payment for an injury that is an imminently fatal asbestos-related disease, may only be paid if the terms of settlement of the claim are approved. - (2) The terms of settlement of a claim for payment may be approved by- - (a) if they provide for payment of a lump sum to the claimant for an injury that is not an imminently fatal asbestos-related disease-the Magistrates Court; or - (b) in any other case-the DI fund manager.

-Insurance Default insurance fund Payment of claims
+Default insurance fund Payment of claims